 You should always tell the storage company about any items that are expensive or valuable.
 This includes items of sentimental value, that will be hard to replace.
 You should also mention anything that is particularly fragile or vulnerable to damage.

-The short-term storage company may be able to offer you an increased level of insurance, or you can take out your own separate policy to cover these items.
+The short-term storage company may be able to offer you increased levels of protection or you can take out your own separate policy to cover these items.

 In all likelihood, your possessions will be completely safe and sound in their storage unit.
-But it’s always better to be safe than sorry, and take responsibility for ensuring you have the right level of insurance cover from the outset.
+But it’s always better to be safe than sorry, and take responsibility for ensuring you have the right level of protection from the outset.

-Kiwi Movers offers fully insured, 100% secure short-term storage, and we’re very happy to discuss any particular needs you may have.
+Kiwi Movers offers secure short-term storage and the option to protect your goods under their own insurance arrangements, and we’re very happy to discuss any particular needs you may have.
 Give us a call on 020 8877 9682* to find out more.

 Shipping anything anywhere always requires a certain degree of trust in the carrier, although insurance can also help with peace of mind.
 You hope that your stuff is protected in transit, but it’s always a worry.